Enough People Are Taking Oxycodone In Seattle That Puget Sound Mussels Are Now Flooded With Opioids

 “People should be wary.
 Hopefully our data shows what’s out there and can get the process started for cleaning up our waters.”

 Even though mussels are fortunate enough that they aren’t capable of metabolizing opioids, this is not true of fish.
-As CBS report, researchers at the University of Utah have only just learned that zebrafish will knowingly take doses of opioids if they are able, leaving scientists to assume that the same would almost certainly be true of other species of fish like salmon.
+As CBS reports, researchers at the University of Utah have only just learned that zebrafish will knowingly take doses of opioids if they are able, leaving scientists to assume that the same would almost certainly be true of other species of fish like salmon.

-With oxycodone use in Seattle clearly affecting marine life living in Puget Sound as evidenced by mussels testing positive for opioids, scientists will be looking closer at this issue to determine how best to keep the waters of Seattle safe from pollutants like these.
+With oxycodone use in Seattle clearly affecting marine life living in Puget Sound as evidenced by mussels testing positive for opioids, scientists will be looking closely at this issue to determine how best to keep the waters of Seattle safe from pollutants like these.